hunternet93/dymo-web-service-clone/README.md

 * [cairosvg](http://cairosvg.org/documentation/)

 ### Usage
-Dymo Web Service Clone is still being developed and isn't quite ready-to-use.
-You can give it a try though, just install the above requirements and then run with:
+After installing the above requirements, edit the included `dymo-web-service-clone.ini` file as needed.
+Labels will be printed using the specified SVG file as a template.

+When a print job is received its fields will be applied to the template, replacing text in brackes with the corresponding field from the print job.
+For example, `{Name}` would be replaced from the Name field of an incoming job.
+When the `debug` option in the config is enabled, all label data fields will be shown in the console, useful for determining which fields are available.

+After editing the config file, simply run:

-    python3 dymo-web-service-clone.py
+    python3 dymo-web-service-clone.py <location of config file>

-Currently, it advertises a dummy printer and waits for print jobs.
-When a print job is received, the label data is extracted and then applied to the included `Test Tag.svg` file.
-Text in brackets `{like this}` are replaced with the appropriate values from the received label data.
-Next, the generated label is printed on the system default printer.

-Eventually I'll replace all the hard-coded stuff with a proper config file, and write some real documentation.
+Since the server uses a self-signed certificate, you must accept the certificate.
+Open [https://127.0.0.1:41951/](https://127.0.0.1:41951/) in your browser and allow the insecure connection.
+Once you see the status page, it's ready to go.

+The server will wait for incoming print jobs and print them to the specified printer, or the system default if none are specified.